 Rehabilitation plays a crucial role in helping stroke survivors regain lost skills, relearn tasks, and adapt to new abilities.
 The primary goals of stroke rehabilitation include:

-Stroke survivors often experience weakness or paralysis on one side of the body (hemiparesis or hemiplegia).
-Rehabilitation helps improve mobility, balance, and coordination, enabling them to walk and move more freely.
+Improving Mobility: Many stroke survivors have weakness or paralysis on one side of their bodies (hemiparesis or hemiplegia).
+Rehabilitation aims to improve mobility, balance, and coordination, allowing patients to walk, transfer, and move more freely.

-Stroke can affect cognitive functions such as memory, attention, and problem-solving.
-Rehabilitation programs include cognitive training to help survivors improve cognitive skills and enhance their ability to perform daily tasks.
+Cognitive rehabilitation: Stroke frequently impairs brain functions such as memory, attention, and problem-solving.
+Rehabilitation programs use targeted cognitive training to help survivors improve their thinking skills and perform daily tasks more effectively.

 Types of Stroke Rehabilitation